Chicago, Illinois Auto Accident Attorneys

 When an auto accident victim is ejected from the vehicle, serious injuries or even death often occurs.
 Occupants who are ejected from the vehicle can suffer injuries from the impact of exiting the car and the impact of striking the group or other surface.
 Moreover, ejected occupants may also be struck by another vehicle following ejection, which can further exacerbate injuries.

 Because vehicle ejections can be so catastrophic, there are vehicles include safety devices, such as seat belts, that are designed to prevent vehicle ejections in the event of an auto accident.
 Vehicle occupants should wear seat belts at all times, but sometimes defective seat belts can fail to prevent a vehicle ejection.

-If you or a loved one has been injured as a result of a vehicle ejection in an auto accident, contact the Chicago auto accident law firm of Ankin Law Offices, LLC at (800) 442-6546 to schedule a free consultation to discuss a possible personal injury or wrongful death lawsuit.
+If you or a loved one has been injured as a result of a vehicle ejection in an auto accident, contact the Chicago auto accident law firm of Ankin Law at (800) 442-6546 to schedule a free consultation to discuss a possible personal injury or wrongful death lawsuit.
 Our team of Chicago auto accident attorneys focuses on representing the victims of serious motor vehicle accidents, including those in which an occupant is ejected from the vehicle.